Appeals Court Rules County Didn't Make Required Findings

-On August 14 and September 25, 2023, Judge Gruber issued an oral ruling that a recent rezone in Concord (for boat storage, on County B near County F) did *not* comply with the Farmland Preservation Law requirements.
-He declined to determine whether the rezone also violated Comprehensive Planning Law.
+On October 17, 2024, the appeals court issued a written ruling that a recent rezone in Concord (for boat storage, on County B near County F) did *not* comply with the Farmland Preservation Law requirements.
+Like the circuit court judge, the appeals court declined to determine whether the rezone also violated Comprehensive Planning Law.
 More details:

-Wisconsin Statutes 91.48(1): Farmland Preservation Law: The judge ruled that the county did not make the required findings.
+Wisconsin Statutes 91.48(1): Farmland Preservation Law: The circuit court and appeals court both ruled that the county did not make the required findings.

 This law requires the county to make certain findings before rezoning out of the farmland preservation district.
-In reviewing the record (transcripts, minutes, etc.), he did not find anything that amounted to making the required findings.
+In reviewing the record (transcripts, minutes, etc.), both courts did not find anything that amounted to making the required findings.
+The appeals court noted that a key checkbox on the written documentation had not been checked.
 (Our lawyer had predicted that "any reasonable judge" would agree with us on this aspect of the case, as the lack of findings was pretty clear-cut.)

 Support Local Residents Having a Say in Zoning Decisions!